MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/troubleshoot-known-issues-installation.md

 ---
-title: Troubleshoot and known issues with the BizTalk RosettaNet Accelerator (BTARN) install | Microsoft Docs" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.service: "biztalk-server"
+title: Troubleshoot and known issues with the BizTalk RosettaNet Accelerator (BTARN) install on BizTalk Server | Microsoft Docs"
+description: Recommendations for installing SQL, the service account for the host instances, and known errors with the BTARN installation in BizTalk Server ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.service: "biztalk-server"